Pyrbu/ZNPCsPlus/README.md

 - 100% Packet Based - Nothing is ran on the main thread
 - Performance & stability oriented code
 - Support for all versions from 1.8 to 1.19.4
-- Support for multiple different storage options (WIP)
+- Support for multiple different storage options
-- Intuitive command system (WIP)
+- Intuitive command system

 ### Requirements, Extensions & Supported Software
 Requirements: